Sampreet/python-for-physicists/README.md

 M05T02 | Logging Events | | |

 ## Intermediate-level Topics
----

 With the basics covered, the course jumps into a few more plotting and computational libraries in [*Module 03 - Visualizing Data*](./modules/m03-visualizing-data/README.md) and [*Module 04 - Scientific Computing*](./modules/m04-scientific-computing/README.md).
-Next, [*Module 05 - Best Practices*](./modules/m05-best-practices/README.md) introduces object-oriented programming, exception handling and ways to parallelize the code.
+Next, [*Module 05 - Best Practices*](./modules/m05-best-practices/README.md) introduces object-oriented programming, exception handling and ways to parallelize and speed up the code.
 [*Module 06 - Machine Learning*](./modules/m06-machine-learning/README.md) and [*Module 08 - Quantum Computing*](./modules/m08-quantum-computing/README.md)then highlights two rapidly growing areas, introducing crude learning paradigms and concepts pertaning to quantum computing.
 The individual topics covered in this level are: